G-TECH 301

 Materials

-It is the most economical way to go for repairing various kinds of cast iron products providing that machinability of the weld deposit is not required and where weld shrinkage stress is not a concern.
+It is the most economical solution for repairing various cast iron products, provided machinability of the weld deposit is not required and weld shrinkage stress is not a concern.

 Welding & PWHT